Tour type: Small Group

 After a tasty lunch, we'll make our way down to our resort right on the banks of the Dead Sea, where you have some free time to swim - or rather float - in its incredibly salty waters and to relax by the hotel pool.
 Don't forget a newspaper or magazine for your iconic Dead Sea photo!

 Dead Sea Spa Resort

 Today, we'll make our way down the Dead Sea coastline, passing lots of deep canyons and gorges as they meet the sea.
-After we pass some salt flats at the southern end of the Dead Sea we head up through the mountains towards Petra, stopping for a short hike in the beautiful scenery and hills of the Dana Biosphere Reserve along the way.
+After we pass some salt flats at the southern end of the Dead Sea we head up through the mountains towards Petra, stopping for a short walk in the beautiful scenery and hills of the Dana Biosphere Reserve along the way.
 This is Jordan's largest nature reserve, and there are great views of the valleys and hills on the various trails around the restored Dana village.
 Spring is a particularly lovely time to visit with the terrain surprisingly green and full of flowers.
-We'll stop for lunch in the village and take a walk before continuing to the imposing crusader castle at Shobak, finally arriving at Petra late in the evening.
+We'll stop for lunch and take a walk before continuing to the imposing crusader castle at Shobak, finally arriving at Petra in the evening.

 You have the option for a spectacular and atmospheric introduction to Petra tonight, with the Petra by Night tour.
 Here you walk through the Siq to the Treasury, the whole way being atmospherically lit up by hundreds of candles.

 We start our exploration of the Rose Red city of Petra, now one of the Modern 7 Wonders of the World, with a walk through the winding Siq to the magnificent Treasury.